Enterprise-CMCS/macpro-base-template/docs/docs/development-workflows/destroy.md

 nav_order: 3
 ---

-# Deploy a Stage
+# Destroy a Stage
 {: .no_toc }

-How-to deploy a new or existing stage to AWS.
+How-to destroy a stage in AWS.
 {: .fs-6 .fw-300 }

 ## Table of contents